techidaily/site-win11/source/_posts/the-end-of-an-era-microsofts-abandonment-of-windows-7-and-81.md

  Windows 7, which launched in 2009, actually ceased to have mainstream support in 2015\.
 However, due to its popularity, Microsoft extended it to 2020\.
 It then further extended security updates for Windows 7 until 2023 to give corporate users more time to upgrade to Windows 10 or 11.

  On the other hand, Windows 8.1, launched in 2013, had its mainstream support end in 2018\.
 Again, to give its customers time to upgrade, Microsoft extended support for Windows 8.1 until 2023\.
-However, given that[Windows 8 was an unpopular OS](https://www.makeuseof.com/windows-8-fail-retrospective/) , it didn't have as many users as its predecessor, which made it unlikely for Microsoft to provide additional extensions for its support.
+However, given that [Windows 8 was an unpopular OS](https://www.makeuseof.com/windows-8-fail-retrospective/) , it didn't have as many users as its predecessor, which made it unlikely for Microsoft to provide additional extensions for its support.

  Now that Microsoft is no longer releasing updates for both of these operating systems, it's high time that their users upgrade to Windows 10 or 11\.
 That way, they can ensure the security and smoothness of their computers.